-Assistive Technology for Computers and Printed Material
+Assistive Technology for Computers, Phones, & Printed Material

-This section of the Accessibility & Disability web site provides links to software and hardware resources that can assist people with disabilities when working with computers or printed materials.
 Some of this assistive technology includes screen readers, talking web browsers, printed text readers, braille translators (text-to-braille and braille-to-text), screen magnifiers, special computer keyboards, and technology that allows control of a computer through head movements or eye movements.
+I've included a few legacy software programs for those who use older Windows or Mac operating systems.

 JAWS for Windows